Social media celebrates Hamza Ali Abbasi's 'imminent return' to TV

 Hamza Ali Abbasi, who rose to stardom with his captivating performance in the critically acclaimed ARY Digital serial ‘Pyare Afzal‘, had quit the showbiz industry for personal reasons.

-Hamza Ali Abbasi starred in films ‘Main Hoon Shahid Afridi‘, ‘Waar‘, ‘Jawani Phir Nahi Ani 1 and 2‘, and ‘Ho Mann Jahaan‘.
+Abbasi starred in films ‘Main Hoon Shahid Afridi‘, ‘Waar‘, and ‘Jawani Phir Nahi Ani 1 and 2‘.

 He appeared in television shows as a guest but did not act or produce projects.